bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 **EXERCISE**

 -	Print out the contents of the `workshops/lessons/rnaseq-1day/data/coldata.csv` file.
 What does this file contain?
--	Without changing directories, use one short command to print the contents of all of the files in the `~/workshops/lessons/shell/` directory.
+-	Without changing directories, use one short command to print the contents of all of the files in the `~/workshops/posts/` directory.

 ---

 Make sure we're in the right place for the next set of the lessons.
-We want to be in the rnaseq data directory.
+We want to be in the rnaseq data directory (`workshops/lessons/rnaseq-1day/data`).
 Check if you're there with `pwd` and if not navigate there.
 One way to do that would be

 ```
 cd ~/workshops/lessons/rnaseq-1day/data